lchi/damn-simple-weather/README.md

-A simple weather app that tells you what to wear.

-There's a plan to put this on Heroku and add memoization sometime...
+An incredibly simple weather application.

+There's some memoization stuff here for zip codes.

+See it deployed on [heroku](http://high-fire-6695.herokuapp.com/10027/).